Quansight/Quansight-website/apps/consulting/posts/dask-on-coiled.md

 ## Final notes

-The final implementation of the same can be seen in the [sgkit API][sgkit distance]:
+The final implementation of the same can be seen in the [sgkit distance API][sgkit distance]:

 ```python
 from sgkit.distance.api import pairwise_distance